Universal Login Page Customization

 CSS Customization

-CSS can be used to make minor modifications to the login page.
-You can add an in-line style sheet, or a link to an external stylesheet in the page template.
+CSS can be used to make minor modifications to the login page, such as adding an in-line style sheet or a link to an external stylesheet in the page template.

-Note the CSS class names are not static and customizations targeting them will fail.
+Note that the CSS class names are not static, and customizations targeting them will fail.
 Class names change when the Auth0 product is updated, which is often.
 Customizations may work briefly but will fail without notice.

 JS customization

-New Universal Login does not depend on JS.
-It contains some JS, but the essential functions of the page don’t require it.
+Universal Login does not depend on JS.
+It contains some JS, but the page’s essential functions do not require it.
 JS script tags can be added to the page template to manipulate page elements.
 For example, to hide the signup link, consider the following template.
 Note this introduces a dependency on JS for the page to render as intended.
 JS customizations also depend on a rigid DOM structure and may break without warning (this is uncommon but has happened).
+Put another way, we have had generally good success with this method but JS customizations of the login widget are unsupported.

 <!DOCTYPE html>